FarmBot-Docs/farmbot-genesis/v1.6/bom/electronics-and-wiring/pogo-pin-jam-nut.md

 ---
-title: "Jam Nut"
+title: "Pogo Pin Jam Nut"
-slug: "jam-nut"
+slug: "pogo-pin-jam-nut"
 description: "24 of these nuts are used to secure the pogo pins to the UTM PCB."
 price: $0.00
 quantity: